Types of Nursing Degrees and Levels Explained | A Beginners Guide to Your Nursing Career

 Who is it for?

-CNA diplomas and certificates may work well for people who need to jumpstart a career in nursing care.
-It typically requires no degree.
-Nursing assistants may start with just a high school diploma and certification program completion.
+CNA diplomas and certificates are suitable options for individuals looking to kickstart a career in nursing care, as they generally do not require a degree.
+Nursing assistants can begin with a high school diploma and completion of a certification program.

 Length of Time